Donovan2569/SkinWalkers-442-Spring25/Programming Assignments/Program 5/README.md

 # TimeLock
 This program calculates the elapsed time from an epoch time to a current time.
 It then passes this elapsed time through a double MD5 function that hashes the elapsed time twice.
 A code is then extracted by obtaining the first two letters of the hash from left to right, and then the first two numbers from the hash right to left.
-The user can choose to provide both the epoch time and the current time, or the program will default to current time and epoch_time = "1999 12 31 23 59 59."
+The user can choose to provide both the epoch time and the current time, or the program will default to the system's current time and epoch_time = "1999 12 31 23 59 59."
 The code that is provided will change every minute that passes.